Lilwessles/Creation-Utility/README.md

-# Creation-Utility-Updater-testing
+# Creation-Utility
-This repo is for testing the update utility of Creation Utility without creating releases on the main branch
+This repo will contain the update files for AXION Creation Utility